 A couple of years ago a set of forums were created under the Bing Community site; however, these forums were not adopted by many developers.
 The developers preferred to keep the forums under MSDN, as this is where the forums for similar technologies like SQL 2008 and Silverlight are located A couple of weeks ago Microsoft held the 2012 Microsoft MVP summit in Redmond.
 While at the summit, we meet with the Bing Maps MVP’s (yes, Bing Maps is a Microsoft MVP Award category) and gathered a ton of feedback on how we could improve communications in the Bing Maps development community.
 One of the topics was around creating sub-forums for Bing Maps.
 After discussing this, it was determined that we didn’t need a forum for each API as like API’s could be grouped together.
 For example, there is about a 95% overlap between the Bing Maps WPF and Silverlight controls and in a lot of cases code for one is easily reused for the other.

 Announcing the New Bing Maps Forums

 Since the Microsoft MVP Summit the Bing Maps team has been working on taking the excellent feedback we received from the Bing Maps MVP’s and seeing how we can best make use of it.
-With that, I would like to announce the creation of the new Bing Maps MSDN forums.
-In addition to creating 5 new forums we have also created a new Bing Maps forum category in the MSDN forums to make it easier to find these forums.
-The 5 new Bing Maps sub-forums are as follows:
+With that, I would like to announce the creation of the Bing Maps forums.
+In addition to creating 5 new forums we have also created a new Bing Maps forum category in the Microsoft Answers forums to make it easier to find these forums.

 What about the old Bing Maps forums?